inveniosoftware/training/12-managing-access/README.md

 ## Step 2 - search filter

-Records are protected at their details pages.
-But if we visit `/search?page=1&size=20&q=` all the records are still visible in the search page.
-The same happens for REST API: `/api/records/`.
-In most of the cases we would like to hide the results from search if they are not owned by the current user.
+The details pages of records are now protected.
+But if we visit `/search?page=1&size=20&q=`, all the records are still visible in the search page.
+The same is true for the REST API: `/api/records/`.
+We would like to hide the results from search if they are not owned by the current user.

-1. We implement search filter - restriction for displaying this record in the search results only for it's owner
+1. We implement a search filter that will display records in the search results only to their owner.
+Let' s create `my_site/records/search.py`:

 ```python
 from elasticsearch_dsl import Q